open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 See [Program.cs](./Program.cs) for complete example.

-**Note:**
-A common mistake while configuring `MeterProvider` is forgetting to add the required `Meter`s to the provider.
+**Note:** A common mistake while configuring `MeterProvider` is forgetting to add the required `Meter`s to the provider.
 It is recommended to leverage the wildcard subscription model where it makes sense.
 For example, if your application is expecting to enable instruments from a number of libraries from a company "Abc", the you can use `AddMeter("Abc.*")` to enable all meters whose name starts with "Abc.".

 ### View

 A
 [View](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#view)
 provides the ability to customize the metrics that are output by the SDK.
 Following sections explains how to use this feature.
+Each section has two code snippets.
+The first one uses an overload of `AddView` method that takes in the name of the instrument as the first parameter.
+The `View` configuration is then applied to the matching instrument name.
+The second code snippet shows how to use an advanced selection criteria to achieve the same results.
+This requires the user to provide a `Func<Instrument, MetricStreamConfiguration>` which offers more flexibility in filtering the instruments to which the `View` should be applied.

 #### Rename an instrument